 Scenic day trips are a great option while visiting the Wolf Cove Inn.
-With our location in the central Maine lakes region, the Inn is the ideal launching point for exploring the beauty of Maine to the north, south, east and west, or even New Hampshire to the west or Canada to the north.
+With our location in the southwestern Maine lakes region, the Inn is the ideal launching point for exploring the beauty of Maine to the north, south, east and west, or even New Hampshire to the west or Canada to the north.
 Today I will focus on the Scenic Day Trips, most of which are full day trips.
-Follow on musings will highlight Adventure Day Trips and Shopping Day Trips.

 To Camden, Maine